In order of discussion:

 Moving from the First Republic to the Second, we return to the same issue of the Journal of Cold War Studies for another long article.
 In fact, Olga Dror‘s article is a few pages longer than Szalontai’s article.
 Kudos again to the JCWS for allowing such length!
 Portions of this article also appear in Dror’s monograph from Cambridge University Press, which was published at the end of 2018 and which I have yet to read.
 If this article were any indication, the book should be an enormous contribution to the historical scholarship about divided Vietnam.

-One reason is the conceptualization about the comparisons themselves.
+One reason for the challenge is the conceptualization about the comparisons themselves.
 Another reason is the need to foreground any rigorous comparison to the background of colonialism.
 Indeed, the first portion of Dror’s article after the introduction gives the colonial context to the diverging systems of education in divided Vietnam.
 She notes, for example, “the relatively meager results of French educational policies in Indochina” that provided “the common point from which the DRV and RVN moved rapidly to build their educational systems.”
 Although the article (and the book) focuses on 1965-1975, it is not possible to grasp that period without at least some explanation about the colonial background.

 The informed lay reader could probably guess the broad differences between the two systems.
 True, the DRV’s system aimed at creating the socialist citizen that followed the guidance of the communist party.
 But there was much else.
 In addition to the main system in the north, for example, there were “a complex of Vietnamese schools in the territory of the [People’s Republic of China]” and another complex in South Vietnam to support the National Liberation Front.
 Later, a small number attended schools in Eastern Europe.
 The system in the RVN was more diverse in organization and ideology.
 It promoted the values of humanism, nationalism, and liberalism seen to be compatible for life in a postcolonial noncommunist state.